VU-Pharmacy Technology C.G.

 Additional education/training available after completion of program:

-Students who complete their certificate of graduation may go on to get their Associates at VU in two more semesters.
+Students who complete their certificate of program completion may go on to get their Associates at VU in two more semesters.
 On-Campus and On-Line options are available.